dbystruev/App-Dev-Swift-Labs/README.md

-# Lab---Strings
+# App-Dev-Swift-Labs
-(Russian) Translation of Lab "Strings" from App Development with Swift 4
+Russian language translation of labs from Apple's course "App Development with Swift"